embroider-build/app-blueprint/README.md

 **Very** experimental blueprint for scaffolding Ember v2 apps with Vite

 > [!WARNING]
-> This blueprint is a preview of the [v2 app blueprint](https://rfcs.emberjs.com/id/0977-v2-app-format) and uses alpha versions of the upcoming Embroider release.
-When the RFC has reached the "Released" stage, and the upcoming Embroider release has been marked stable, you should be ok to use this blueprint; until then, only use this blueprint if you know what you're doing.
+> This blueprint is a preview of the [v2 app blueprint](https://rfcs.emberjs.com/id/0507-embroider-v2-package-format/) and was intended to an experiment to see what was needed to ship v2 addons.
+While the blueprint was successful in its aims, this blueprint will never become the default for newly generated Ember addons.
+The DX hit of forcing every Ember developer to maintain a monorepo was too high a bar and the Ember Core Tooling team decided it didn't match the expectations of the Ember community.
+We are currently developing a non-monorepo version of the addon blueprint that is still work in progress but you can try it out now: https://github.com/ember-cli/ember-addon-blueprint
+>
+> Anyone considering a new migration of a v1 addon to v2 should use the new `@ember/addon-blueprint` and not this one 👍

 This is likely to change on a daily basis so you have to keep up to date with the changes to expect it work.
 Use [ember-cli-update](https://github.com/ember-cli/ember-cli-update) to update to the latest version.